triestpa/Police-Analysis-Python/README.md

 Black and hispanic drivers are searched at higher rates than white drivers (5% and 4% of traffic stops respectively, versus 1% for white drivers), but the searches of these drivers only yield contraband 60-70% of the time, compared to 80% of the time for white drivers.

+Translation - Black drivers are 500% more likely to be searched than white drivers during a traffic stop, but are 20% less likely to be caught with contraband in the event of a search.

 ### 2.5 - Compare Search Stats By Race and Location

 Let's add in location as another factor.
-It's possible that some counties (such as those were oppiod trafficing is prevalent) have a much higher search rate / lower hit rates for both white and non-white drivers, leading to distortion in the overall stats.
+It's possible that some counties (such as those were opiod trafficing is prevalent) have a much higher search rate / lower hit rates for both white and non-white drivers, leading to distortion in the overall stats.
 By controlling for location, we can determine if this is the case.

 We'll define a new function to generate the visualization.
 ```python